UOsaka Figures

 YUKAWA Hideki

-The first Japanese Nobel Prize laureate, Dr. Yukawa, served as an associate professor at Osaka University from 1933 to 1939.
+The first Japanese Nobel Prize laureate, Dr. Yukawa, served as an associate professor at The University of Osaka from 1933 to 1939.
 In 1949, he won the Nobel Prize in Physics for having theoretically predicted the presence and role of mesons in 1935.

 Nobel